Snapshot

 Ministry of Defence has set a target of achieving a turnover of INR 1.75 Lakh Cr in aerospace and defence Manufacturing by 2025, which includes exports of INR 35,000 Cr.
 Till Apr 2023, a total of 606 Industrial Licences have been issued to 369 companies operating in Defence Sector.

 To support the domestic defence industry the government aims to ensure transparency, predictability, and ease of doing business by creating a robust eco-system and supportive government policies.
 Towards this end the government has taken steps to bring about de-licensing, de-regulation, export promotion and foreign investment liberalization.
-The Department of Military Affairs (DMA) has promulgated four Positive Indigenisation Lists comprising 411 military items.
+The Department of Military Affairs (DMA) has promulgated five Positive Indigenisation Lists comprising 5,012 items.
 Additionally, to promote export and liberalise foreign investments FDI in Defence Sector has been enhanced up to 74% through the Automatic Route and 100% by Government Route.

 The government has also announced 2 dedicated Defence Industrial Corridors in the States of Tamil Nadu and Uttar Pradesh to act as clusters of defence manufacturing that leverage existing infrastructure, and human capital.
 Further, to enable innovation within Defence & Aerospace eco-system there are supportive government schemes such as iDEX ((Innovations for Defence Excellence) and DTIS (Defence Testing Infrastructure Scheme).